 Before rolling out an update to a stack image, we extensively test it with internal apps.
 Then we gradually roll out the update on the platform.
-Any apps encountering problems can be temporarily moved back to the old stack until issues are resolved.

 Updates to existing stacks are not reflected in stack version numbers.
 In general, if we think a stack update may affect running applications, we’ll publish a changelog entry and notify owners of apps that may be affected.

 Heroku stacks are currently based on Ubuntu Linux from Canonical.
 We strive to introduce updated stack versions as Long Term Support (LTS) versions are released upstream, which happens around April in even-numbered calendar years.
 Heroku stack releases will generally trail the Ubuntu release by some months to ensure that packages have stabilized and to give Heroku time to build and test the new stack.

 Old stacks are retired when they are no longer receiving support from Canonical (typically five years after Canonical first introduced the LTS release in question; see the Stacks page for the end-of-life date of each stack).
 Heroku will notify users with apps on old stacks before they are retired.
 Notifications are in the form of changelog entries and direct emails to owners and collaborators on apps running on stacks that are about to be retired.